Maceris/Hemera/docs/operators.md

 untyped constant, it is first implicitly converted to the type it would assume if the shift expression were replaced by the left operand alone.

+Normal right-shifts (`>>`) for signed integers will fill displaced bits with the current sign bit.
+In order to have signed integers always fill the displaced bits with 0 when shifting right, the `>>>` operator must be used.

 ## Assignment operators

 ## Comparison operators